Chinook (dog breed): History

 The Chinook owes its existence to one man: Arthur Treadwell Walden of Wonalancet, New Hampshire.
 The breed derives principally from one male ancestor born in 1917, named "Chinook", who was Walden's lead dog and stud.
-"Chinook" derived from a crossbreeding of a female Greenland Dog from the Peary North Pole expedition with a large, tawny male Mastiff/St. Bernard mix.
+Walden began his efforts to create what he believed could be the ideal sled dog after an expedition to the Yukon where he worked alongside a Eskimo guide and his dog named Chinook.
+Walden, in his effort to create his own Chinook, bred a Greenland Dog directly descended from the lead of the Peary North Pole expedition named Ningo with a large, tawny male Mastiff/St. Bernard mix named Kim.
+The pair had three pups.
+Walden's wife, Katherine Sleeper Walden, named them Rikki, Tikki, and Tavi in reference to The Jungle Book.
+As Rikki grew, he showed the traits which Walden had searched for and was renamed Chinook after his native american companion's dog.
+"Chinook" derived from crossbreeding of a female.
 Photos of "Chinook" show a drop-eared dog with a broad Mastiff head and muzzle.
-Walden's leader was bred to Belgian Sheepdogs, German Shepherd Dogs, Canadian Eskimo Dogs, and perhaps other breeds; the progeny were bred back to him to set the desired type and was apparently a strong reproducer of his own traits.
-Arthur Walden was an experienced dog driver with years of experience in the Yukon; he was the lead driver and trainer on Byrd's 1929 Antarctic expedition.
+Walden's leader was bred to Belgian Sheepdogs, German Shepherd Dogs, Canadian Eskimo Dogs, and perhaps other breeds; the progeny were bred back to him to set the desired type and he was apparently a strong reproducer of his own traits.
+Arthur Walden was an experienced dog driver with years of experience in the Yukon; he was lead driver and trainer on Byrd's 1929 Antarctic expedition.
 He is credited with bringing sled dog sports to New England and founding the New England Sled Dog Club in 1924.
-The 12-year-old "Chinook" was lost on the Byrd expedition.
+The 12-year-old "Chinook" went missing on the Byrd expedition while hauling supplies miles overland from ship to shore, and was presumed to have died.